Gabriel0038/Bash_Scripting_Doc/service_status_checker.md

 ## Details

-- used [ -z service ] to check the argument condition
+Used [ -z "$service" ] to validate that an argument was provided Uses systemctl is-active to find the service status Returns exit code 0 when the service is active and 1 when inactive

 ## Results: